 Marketers as well as traditional sales roles have changed and are still changing and evolving, constantly adapting to this changing landscape.

-The sales person has lost such a vast area of effect in the sales process, they were once there from the inception.
-From the awareness stage to help with the information gathering or educate the client, through the evaluation process, all the way up to helping the consumer select the correct offering to making the sale.
-Now they don’t come into the picture until the final set in the buyers journey.
+The salesperson has lost such a vast area of effect in the sales process, they were once there from the inception.
+From the awareness, stage to help with the information gathering or educate the client, through the evaluation process, all the way up to help the consumer select the correct offering to make the sale.
+Now they don’t come into the picture until the final set in the buyer’s journey.

 Inbound marketing – How it works

-Inbound Marketing, takes on a different view of how to engage with customers and has also learned from past mistakes whereby people vainly tried to apply traditional marketing and sales to a new landscape.
-Don’t get me wrong, traditional Marketing and Sales does still work, in some situations.
+Inbound Marketing takes on a different view of how to engage with customers and has also learned from past mistakes whereby people vainly tried to apply traditional marketing and sales to a new landscape.
+Don’t get me wrong, traditional Marketing and Sales do still work, in some situations.
 But if we relied solely on this we could alienate most of our potentials buyers or future customers.

 So we can see that with the current technology and resources available to them, the buyer has all the control.
 So how can inbound marketing allow us to align ourselves with the “buyer’s journey” from the awareness stage once more?